 |Col De Graydon||1800 meters||St Jean d'Aulps||St Jean d'Aulps highest point|

-The lifts officially open full time for the season on Saturday 19th December 2020 in Les Gets.
-It may be brought forward to Saturday 12th December 2020 if there is sufficient snowfall.
+The lifts officially open full time for the season on Saturday 16th December 2023 in Les Gets.

-Ski lifts in Les Gets close on Sunday 11th April 2021.
+Ski lifts in Les Gets will close on Monday 14th April 2024.
 Mont Chery and some other lifts may close earlier depending on snow conditions.
 Skiing in Avoriaz (10 - 15 mins away & part of the same ski area) is still available after this date.
 Please get in touch to ask us about late-season skiing.

 As always all the above is snow-dependent and could change.